How to Fix a Corrupted Video with FFmpeg

 ‼️ WARNING: Some video files may be damaged beyond repair, and this method might not always work.

-The solution is to “mux” the video, which means rewriting the streams to a new container (possibly the same format) without re-encoding.
-This process repairs the structure and creates a new index.
+The solution is to “mux” the video, which means rewriting the streams into a new container (possibly the same format) without re-encoding.
+This process repairs the file structure and creates a new index.
 Any missing data will still be missing, but video players will skip over damaged parts instead of stopping or crashing.

 To fix a video by muxing, use this simple command: